Wyzbang/xwing_ai/README.txt

 Change History
 --------------

-10/17/2012	Added Multiple ship support and AI for Tie Advanced and X-Wing 10/27/2012	Converted several images to smaller files, Added infrastucture for Wave-2 ships 10/29/2012	Added Y-Wing AI, Converted from radio to image buttons for ships
+10/17/2012	1.1 	Added Multiple ship support and AI for Tie Advanced and X-Wing 10/27/2012	1.2 	Converted several images to smaller files, Added infrastucture for Wave-2 ships 10/29/2012	1.3 	Added Y-Wing AI, Converted from radio to image buttons for ships 01/09/2012	1.4B1	Added AI for YT-1300 and Firespray-31
+					FIX: TieInteceptor image name case-sensitivity problem

 --------------
 Known Problems